numericalalgorithmsgroup/pybobyqa/README.rst

    :target: https://doi.org/10.5281/zenodo.2630437
    :alt: DOI:10.5281/zenodo.2630437

 Py-BOBYQA is a flexible package for solving bound-constrained general objective minimization, without requiring derivatives of the objective.
-It is a Python implementation of the BOBYQA algorithm by Powell.
+At its core, it is a Python implementation of the BOBYQA algorithm by Powell, but Py-BOBYQA has extra features improving its performance on some problems (see the papers below for details).
 Py-BOBYQA is particularly useful when evaluations of the objective function are expensive and/or noisy.

-More details about Py-BOBYQA can be found in our papers:
+More details about Py-BOBYQA and its enhancements over BOBYQA can be found in our papers:

 1. Coralia Cartis, Jan Fiala, Benjamina Marteau and Lindon Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_]
 2. Coralia Cartis, Lindon Roberts and Oliver Sheridan-Methven, `Escaping local minima with derivative-free methods: a numerical investigation <https://arxiv.org/abs/1812.11343>`_, technical report, University of Oxford, (2018).